joshix/jxnu/content/presentation/operators-managing-software-with-software.md

 - Prometheus
 ---

-Operators extend Kubernetes to manage the complete lifecycle of complex, stateful applications.
+Operators extend Kubernetes to govern the complete lifecycle of complex, stateful applications.
 Jesus Carillo and I discussed Ticketmaster's early adoption of Operators in [this talk at Cloud Native Conf 2017][sched], in Berlin.

 ## Slides